 Feisty ferocious Finn!

-Finn is a Kelpie muttly mutt.
+Finn is a Australian Koolie muttly mutt.
 We adopted him at 4 months old from Best Friends Animal Society.
 He had a rough start in Colorado, dropped off as a stray at only 6 weeks old.
-His first adopter brought him back because "the dog bit him when he tried to put on his collar" (hardest eyeroll ever).
+His first adopter brought him back because "the dog bit him when he tried to put on his collar" (hardest eyeroll ever, duh puppies bite!).
 He took a road trip to L.A., another to the Sanctuary in Kanab, UT, and another to us in Salt Lake City!
 Finn loves to be a wild wolfie in the woods, chase his big sister everywhere, and get all the cuddles from the humans.

-We are proud to be a local, queer and woman(ish)-owned business.
+We are proud to be a Salt Lake City local, queer and woman-owned LGBTQ+ business.
 We support Black Lives Matter, People of Color, and strive for racial justice.
 We adapt our methods to support people with disabilities.
 If you are an open-minded person, you are always welcomed into our “pack”!